sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * NN - A number representing the animal, which is unique within the year brought in for the animal's type.
 No padding is done.

+* PPPP - (4 digits) a number representing the animal, which is unique within the year brought in for the animal's species and padded to 4 digits.
+If the number overflows, more digits will be used.

+* PPP - (3 digits) a number representing the animal, which is unique within the year brought in for the animal's species and padded to 3 digits.
+If the number overflows, more digits will be used.

+* PP - A number representing the animal, which is unique within the year brought in for the animal's species.
+No padding is done.

 Here are some examples: